 MCCMH maintains written policies and procedures that delineate standards and processes to credential and re-credential its practitioners.
-MCCMH's policies adhere to MDHHS' Credentialing and Re-Credentialing requirements and federal guidelines.
-MCCMH, through its Credentialing Committee, reviews and credentials licensed behavioral healthcare practitioners/professionals employed directly by MCCMH and organizational providers under direct contract with MCCMH.
+MCCMH's policies adhere to MDHHS' Credentialing and Re-Credentialing requirements and federal regulations.
+MCCMH, through its Credentialing Committee, reviews and credentials licensed behavioral healthcare practitioners/professionals employed directly by MCCMH and Designated Collaborating Originations (DCOs) with MCCMH.
+The Substance Use Department monitors the substance use provider network for compliance with state and national requirements.
+MCCMH continues to monitor the Medicaid sanctioned provider list, as published by Medical Services Administration (MSA).
 MCCMH contracted providers have the responsibility of credentialing the individual practitioners employed directly by the provider.
 All MCCMH network providers will have credentialing policies in place that are approved by MCCMH and cover all behavioral health care practitioners.
 During re-credentialing, MCCMH reviews any sanctions, complaints, and quality issues pertaining to the practitioner.
 This must include, at minimum, a review of Medicare/Medicaid sanctions; state sanctions or limitations on licensure, registration, or certification; enrollment in the Community Health Automated Medicaid Processing System (CHAMPS); and specific internal quality concerns or issues including but not limited to grievances and appeals.

 MDHHS standards and MCCMH contracts with providers require that providers provide training for all new staff and ongoing training and development activities for existing staff.
 MCCMH's Training Department ensures that staff possess the appropriate qualifications as outlined in their job descriptions, including qualifications for educational background, relevant work experience, cultural competence, and certification/registration/licensure as required by law.
-Team members participate in trainings required for their job responsibilities and MCCMH's policies and standard operating procedures.
+Team members participate in training required for their job responsibilities and MCCMH's policies and standard operating procedures.